Grace Angelau

-Grace Angelau (1899, Philadelphia, Pennsylvania - October 1958, Melbourne, Australia) was an American opera singer who had an active international career in operas and operettas in the 1920s, 1930s, and early 1940s.
+Grace Angelau (1899 – October 1958) was an American opera singer who had an active international career in operas and operettas in the 1920s, 1930s, and early 1940s.
 At various times in her career she was billed as a contralto and a soprano, but a 1942 article summarizing her career in Pix magazine labeled her as a mezzo-soprano.
 In the United States she appeared in operas in several theatres on Broadway, and was active with the touring San Carlo Opera Company, the Chicago Opera Company, and the New York Hippodrome Opera.
 She also appeared at European opera houses like La Scala, and at theaters in Australia, and Central and South America.
 She was particularly admired for her performances of Amneris in Giuseppe Verdi's Aida and Azucena in Verdi's Il trovatore.
-She owned and operated the Coonara Springs Restaurant & Gardens, now listed on the Victoria Heritage Database of historical sights, in Olinda, Victoria, Australia during the 1940s.
-Many of her costumes, jewelry, photographs, and other personal artifacts are part of the Australian Performing Arts Collection at the Arts Centre Melbourne.
+She owned and operated the Coonara Springs Restaurant & Gardens, now listed on the Victoria Heritage Database of historical sights, in Olinda, Victoria, Australia, during the 1940s.
+Many of her costumes, jewelry, photographs, and other personal artefacts are part of the Australian Performing Arts Collection at the Arts Centre Melbourne.

 Early life and career

-Born Grace A. Strasburger in Philadelphia, Pennsylvania in 1899, Angelau was the daughter of Emmanuel Strasburger and Maud Strasburger (née Hay, born 1871 - died January 17, 1954, Oriskany, New York).
+Born Grace A. Strasburger in Philadelphia, Pennsylvania in 1899, Angelau was the daughter of Emmanuel Strasburger and Maud Strasburger (née Hay, 1871 – January 17, 1954, Oriskany, New York).
 She was educated at Desborough Academy in her youth before beginning her vocal studies with Louis Aschenfelder at the Pittsburgh Musical Institute where she gave a recital in 1917 as a soprano.
-She pursued further studies with baritone Dr. Fery Lulek at the Chicago Musical College which she attended on a vocal scholarship; giving a recital in 1922 as a contralto.
+She pursued further studies with baritone Dr. Fery Lulek at the Chicago Musical College which she attended on a vocal scholarship; she gave a recital there in 1922 as a contralto.
 She pursued further vocal studies in New York City with Estelle Liebling, the voice teacher of Beverly Sills, in the 1920s and 1930s.

 Angelau made her Broadway debut in 1922 at the Broadhurst Theatre in the ensemble of Hugo Felix's operetta Marjolaine.
 In 1925 she was a Court Lady in the original production of Rudolf Friml's The Vagabond King at the Casino Theatre on Broadway.
-That same year she was a featured singer in concerts given in the Grand Ballroom of the Hotel Astor in New York City by The Drama-Comedy Club.
+That same year she was a featured singer in concerts given in the Grand Ballroom of the Hotel Astor in New York City by the Drama-Comedy Club.
 In 1925 she was the Vice Chairman of the Professional Women's League in New York City; an organization which gave her a platform for her New York recital debut in 1926.
 She became a singer on radio in New York City in 1926, at which time she was billed as a contralto.